flix/flix/docs/DIDYOUKNOW.md

 - Flix supports stratified negation.

+- Flix supports partial application, i.e. a function can be called with fewer arguments that its declared number of formal parameters.

-- The Flix type and effect system is based on Hindley-Miler and sound.
+- the Flix type and effect system is based on Hindley-Miler.
+  The same core type system that powers OCaml, Standard ML, and Haskell.

+- the Flix type and effect system is sound, i.e. if a program type checks then a type error cannot occur at run-time.

+- the Flix type and effect system supports complete type inference, i.e. if a program is typeable then the type inference in the Flix compiler will find the typing without a single annotation.

 ## Ecosystem